MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-01-12-cordova-googleplus-workaround.md

 additional_authors:
   name: Vittal R Pai
 ---
-#Fixing the incompatibility between Cordova Google Plus Authentication Plug-in and MobileFirst Foundation on iOS
+## Fixing the incompatibility between Cordova Google Plus Authentication Plug-in and MobileFirst Foundation on iOS

-When developing hybrid Cordova applications with MobileFirst platform, there is often a need to [use third party plugins](https://mobilefirstplatform.ibmcloud.com/blog/2015/08/03/integrating-3rd-party-cordova-plug-ins/) to achieve advanced functionalty.
+When developing hybrid Cordova applications with MobileFirst Foundation, there is often a need to [use third party plugins](https://mobilefirstplatform.ibmcloud.com/blog/2015/08/03/integrating-3rd-party-cordova-plug-ins/) to achieve advanced functionalty.
 While it is possible to use [MobileFoundation Platform adapters and the Social Login sample](https://mobilefirstplatform.ibmcloud.com/blog/2016/04/06/social-login-with-ibm-mobilefirst-platform-foundation/) to log into social platforms, you may also seek to achieve this functionality by only using Cordova plugins.
 It has recently been discovered that some of these third party Cordova plugins do not work well with the MFP plugin, especially on iOS.
 This blog post will explain the incompatibility between "social login" Cordova plugins and `cordova-plugin-mfp` as well as provide some workarounds for logging into Google+ and Facebook on your mfp application.

 ## Description
 A common use case for mobile applications is authenticating a user with different social media platforms, such as Facebook and Google Plus.
 In order to add "social sign-in" capabilities to your Cordova based application ([without using an adapter](https://mobilefirstplatform.ibmcloud.com/blog/2016/04/06/social-login-with-ibm-mobilefirst-platform-foundation/)), you could search the various Cordova plugin repositories ([Apache Cordova](https://cordova.apache.org/plugins/), [plugreg](http://www.plugreg.com/)) and find and implement third-party plugins like:

 - [cordova-plugin-facebook4](https://github.com/gigya/cordova-plugin-facebook4) -Facebook, using Facebook SDK
 - [openFB](https://github.com/ccoenraets/OpenFB/) -Facebook, using OAuth
 - [cordova-plugin-googleplus](https://github.com/EddyVerbruggen/cordova-plugin-googleplus) -Google Plus
 - [ng-cordova-oauth](https://github.com/nraboy/ng-cordova-oauth) -Oauth, for general/other login

-Recently it has been discovered that some of these popular social login plugins do not work well with the Mobile Foundation plugin, or with each other.
+Recently it has been discovered that some of these popular social login plugins do not work well with the MobileFirst Cordova SDK / plug-in, or with each other.
 You can read various [descriptions of this problem](https://github.com/jeduan/cordova-plugin-facebook4/issues/166) by [searching the Issues tab](https://github.com/EddyVerbruggen/cordova-plugin-googleplus/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20openURL) in the various Github repositories, but in general, when the `cordova-plugin-mfp` plugin is installed (or sometimes even without, for example, certain versions of the Facebook and Google+ plugins) you will be unable to programmatically close the login window that appears.
 Usually, a user is able to actually open a login window and tap in their username/password, but after the authentication request comes back from the third party service, the login window is unable to be closed.
 As a developer, control does not return back from the InAppBrowser window to your application.
 Users will generally see a blank screen.

 ## Why?
 To explain this behavior, we will look at the `cordova-plugin-googleplus` plugin.
 This plugin makes use of the [openURL method](https://github.com/EddyVerbruggen/cordova-plugin-googleplus/blob/master/src/ios/GooglePlus.m) provided by the default AppDelegate used in a Cordova application.
 This method is used by most of the third party Cordova plugins to open up the provider's familiar login screen.
 By setting breakpoints in Xcode, we can see that this method is never called when the `cordova-plugin-mfp` plugin is installed.